Coko7/vegapull-records/README.md

 # 👒 op-tcg-data

-Cards dataset for the One Piece TCG.
+Cards dataset for One Piece TCG.

 Only `en` data is available for now.